VirDevv/TD-example-files/README.md

 --modify and adapt them
 --reuse parts in your own projects

-License
-This repository is licensed under the MIT License.
-This means you are free to:
---use the files for personal or commercial work --modify and redistribute them

 Suggestions and contributions are welcome.

 Created by VvirDev (Malena Goya)